Public assistance programs and government aid in Iowa.

 Find how to get access to public assistance in Iowa.
-Government run and supported resources and social services can help low income families and individuals provide for their basic needs.
-The state of Iowa can help people obtain health care, free food and groceries, and even assist people with finding a job.
+Government run and supported resources as well as social services help low income families and individuals provide for their basic needs.
+The state of Iowa can help people obtain health care, free food and groceries, provide cash assistance, and even assist people with finding a job.
 Priority is for families with children, seniors, and women, however all low income and working poor individuals can apply for public assistance.
+Find how to apply below.

 Food is offered to Iowa families from WIC, which is also known as Women, Infants, & Children.
 This government funded and public resource is a supplemental nutrition program for pregnant women, babies, children under the age of 5, women who have had a baby in the last 6 months, and also breast feeding women.
 The WIC program is tasked with helping lower income families by providing healthy foods and groceries, referrals to other health care agencies as well as social services, and nutrition education.